CochainComplex/claude-desktop-manager/README.md

 sudo rm -f /usr/local/bin/cmgr
 ```

-This will remove:
-1. All Claude Desktop instances and their sandboxes
-2. All configuration files and cache
-3. Command-line aliases for Claude instances
-4. Desktop shortcuts
-5. System-wide executable (if installed)

-No Claude Desktop Manager files will remain on your system after this complete uninstallation.
+This will completely remove Claude Desktop Manager and all its associated files from your system.

 ## License